firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-22-as-i-wait-for-the-killing-blow.md

 The most irritating thing about turning is that there’s no one to talk to who understands how much it hurts to feel your own bones hollowing themselves out for flight.
-As my full plumage comes in (tawny and sleek, like a kestrel), the floor of my home becomes littered with the little, fuzzy pin feathers that preceded them.
+As my full plumage comes in (tawny and sleek, like a kestrel), the floor of my home becomes littered with the little fuzzy pin feathers that preceded them.
 As if I were a newborn chick.
 I don’t bother cleaning them up.

 Sometimes they throw a celebration for the grandparent, but I wouldn’t have it.
 They feel too much like a funeral, with polite relatives pecking at casserole and bobke, and music that alternates between nostalgic and somber.
 I don’t feel either of those things.
 I’d be more suited to battle hymns, soaring requiems, screaming arias.
 The younger folks wouldn’t get it.

 The women in my family have always seemed oddly eager to turn, when the time comes.
 My parents used to tell me that, on the very day I was born, my grandma had sprouted big tufts of fur from her ears.
-Within a month, she had run into the hills on all fours, covered in a slick, brown pelt.
+Within a month, she had run into the hills on all fours, covered in a slick brown pelt.
 What she did for the next seventeen years is her business.
 I only know that she was still waiting when I came up there after her with a new shield and an old boar spear over my shoulder.

 She was no more prepared to go down peacefully than I imagine I’ll be.
 She had claws like spades and could fit her whole great, hulking body into the tunnels she dug with them.
 The first time she went underground, I made the mistake of climbing a tree to see where she emerged.
 Before I knew it, the ground I watched was rushing toward me as the tree fell into the tunnel she had dug beneath it.